Stop Dogs From Pulling On Leash--Using Harnesses and Head Halters

-When you need help with your dog dragging you down the street, you need to start with the right equipment.
+Need help to stop your dog from pulling?
+It's best to start with the right equipment.
 If you’re having serious problems, we recommend that you talk with a local trainer.
-You’ll be amazed at how much they can help.
+But the right equipment can make a big difference in your daily walks.

 For equipment, you have two primary options.
 The first is a harness designed to redirect your dog’s forward movement to one side by using a front attachment.
 This keeps your dog from leaning in and continuing to pull.
 These work well for many dogs and are an easy for your dog to adjust to.

-Not every harness works well if you're having trouble with pulling.
-The most common mistake we see is choosing one that actually makes the problem worse.
-It’s usually from good intentions--your dog is choking against their collar, so you put them in a comfortable, padded harness, usually with a back clip, so they don’t hurt themselves when they pull.
-Unfortunately, this often is counterproductive.
+Not every harness works well to stop your dog from pulling.
+The most common mistake we see is choosing a harness that actually makes the problem worse.
+It’s usually from good intentions--your dog is choking against their collar, so you put them in a comfortable, padded harness, usually with a back clip.
+Unfortunately, in most cases just encourages them to pull more.

 What do you need?
 First, the harness should have a front clip.
-Considered an essential feature of a "no pull" harness, a front clip helps redirect your dog’s force or momentum to the side.
-This provides two key results.
-Pay attention to the fit of the harness too-if it's too loose and slips to the side, it's not nearly as effective.
+Considered an essential feature of a "no pull" harness, a front clip helps redirect your dog to the side if they try to pull forward.
+The fit of the harness is important too-if it's too loose and slips to the side, it's not as effective.

 Key Benefits Of Front Clip